jmsckv/EncDecMeta/readme.md

 W.r.t to the above Unet, we hence now describe a search space of 22**11 = 5.843183e+14 discrete architectures, the other sampled hyperparameters not counted.

 Note that we could easily fix parts of an encoder-decoder network while searching others, e.g. only search the last upsampling block.

-## Building Blocks

-The search space consists of three abstractions:

-- `Downsampling Blocks` halving the resolution of incoming feature maps while doubling the number of channels.
-The first operation in such a block is always hard-coded to be a 3x3 convolution with stride 2.
-After this layer, an arbitrary number of layers can be specified within the block.

-- `Bottleneck Blocks` keeping both the number of feature maps and the spatial resolution constant.
-Within each of these blocks at least on layer must be specified.

-- `Upsampling Blocks` always double the spatial resolution while halving the number of outgoing feature maps compared to the previous block.
-In these blocks the first two layers are hardcoded.
-Firstly, a 1x1 depthwise convolution fuses feature maps from the previous decoder block and the horizontally skip-connected encoder blocks of the same spatial resolution.
-Then a 3x3 transpose convolution with stride 2 guarantees the upsampling by a factor of two.
-Afterwards, an arbitrary number of layers can be horizontally stacked.

 ## Data - How to format your datasets.